OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Content_Editor.md

 <h3>Choose from my media center</h3>

 Various media types can be stored in the Media Center.
-Instead of accessing a specific content type, you can use this selection option to access all media of different types that have been released to you in the Media Center.
+Instead of accessing a specific content type, you can use this selection option to access all media of different types that have been released to you in the Media Center.<br>
+Use the “Add media file” button to create new media files directly.

 ![content_editor_content_media_center_v1_de.png](assets/content_editor_content_media_center_v1_de.png){ class="shadow lightbox" }